VikParuchuri/surya/README.md

 # Surya

-Surya is for multilingual document OCR.
-It can do:
+Surya is a document OCR toolkit that does:

 - Accurate OCR in 90+ languages
 - Line-level text detection in any language
 - Table and chart detection (coming soon)

 It works on a range of documents (see [usage](#usage) and [benchmarks](#benchmarks) for more details).

-Detection and OCR example:

 |                            Detection                             |                                   OCR                                   |
 |:----------------------------------------------------------------:|:-----------------------------------------------------------------------:|